wood1986/ln/README.md

 ### 7. Existing logging libraries have rotation problem with cluster module.
 Why does ln not have this issue?

-* Both bunyan and log4js rename the log file on ratation.
-The dissater happens on file renaming under cluster environment because of double files renaming.
+* Both bunyan and log4js rename the log file on rotation.
+The disaster happens on file renaming under cluster environment because of double files renaming.
 * bunyan suggests using the process id as a part of the filename to tackle this issue.
 However, this will generate too many files.
 * log4js provides a multiprocess appender and lets master to do the logging.
 However, this must have the bottleneck issue.
 * To solve this, I just use `fs.createWriteStream(name, {"flags": "a"})` to create formatted log file at the beginning instead of `fs.rename` at the end.
-I tested this apporoach with millisecond rotation under cluster environment and no dissaters occured.
+I tested this approach with millisecond rotation under cluster environment and no disasters occurred.

 ### 8. Does ln have limitations?